-- This medicine may raise your risk of getting a second cancer.
+- This drug may raise your risk of getting a second cancer.
 It may raise the risk of skin lesions that may or may not be cancer. - Serious abnormal bleeding, which can be life-threatening.
 Symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding.
-When trametinib is given in combination with dabrafenib, these events may be more severe or life-threatening. - Serious changes to your eyes which may cause blurred vision or other changes in your eyesight and may rarely cause blindness. - Colitis inflammation (swelling) in the colon, and/or perforation (an abnormal hole) of esophagus, stomach, or intestine may occur, which can be life-threatening.
+When trametinib is given in combination with dabrafenib, these events may be more severe or life-threatening. - Serious changes to your eyes which may cause blurred vision or other changes in your eyesight and may rarely cause blindness. - Colitis inflammation (swelling) in the colon, and/or perforation (an abnormal hole) of esophagus, stomach, or intestine may occur, which may be life-threatening.
 Symptoms are diarrhea, stomach cramping, and sometimes blood in the bowel movements. - Inflammation and/or scarring of the lungs.
 You may have a cough and/or trouble breathing. - Severe allergic skin reaction, which may be life-threatening.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful. - Changes in your heart function such as congestive heart failure your heart is not pumping blood as well as it should be, and fluid can build up in your body. - Serious fever reactions.
 This may be accompanied by dehydration (lack of water in the body from losing too much fluid), low blood pressure and changes in your kidney function which can cause kidney failure.

 - Blood clots.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
-A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain. - Blood sugar levels may change - Risk of hemophagocytic lymphohistiocytosis when this medicine is given in combination with dabrafenib.
-Hemophagocytic lymphohistiocytosis is an immune reaction that can cause damage to blood cells in your bone marrow and any organs in your body, which can be life-threatening.
+A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain. - Blood sugar levels may change - A serious immune reaction can happen when this medicine is given in combination with dabrafenib which can cause damage to any organs in your body.
+You may have a fever, swollen glands, bruising or skin rash.